Yes, this is the first time a member of Congress has been censured for a social media post

 House Resolution 789 was brought before Congress on Nov.
 12, asking for the censure of Gosar.
 The resolution called for Gosar to be disciplined for the threats of violence to members of Congress and against the president.

 When a member of Congress is censured, they are disciplined but not expelled from the House, according to official House records.
-The censured individual may be stripped of their committee assignments, and also has to stand on the House floor as the Speaker delivers the vote to censure.
+The censured individual may be stripped of their committee assignments, and also has to stand on the House floor as the Speaker delivers the adoption of the House resolution to censure.

 According to House records, the last sitting member of Congress to be censured was Charles Rangel, a Democratic representative from New York, for several reasons including campaign and tax violations.
 He was censured in December 2010.